Medical Assistance for Peopole Who Are Incarcerated

 • After the preadmission screening (PAS) has been completed and the person has met institutional level-of-care (LOC) requirements for payment of long-term care.

-The correctional facility is responsible for notifying the hospital or LTC facility of the person’s eligibility status and the person’s Person Master Index (PMI) number.
+The correctional facility is responsible for notifying the hospital or long-term care facility (LTCF) of the person’s eligibility status and the person’s Person Master Index (PMI) number.

 Legal Citations